ricmmartins/fasthack-linux/Student/Challenge-09.md

 1. Check if the disk was added to the virtual machine
 2. Make sure you created the partitions as expected
 3. Validate on both partitions the file system created
-4. Make sure you have created the the respective directories inside `mnt` directory
+4. Make sure you have created the respective directories inside `/mnt` directory
 5. Make sure the partitions are properly mounted
 6. Ensure you can create files on the partitions
-7. Make sure you unmonted the partitions and removed both properly
+7. Make sure you unmounted the partitions and removed both properly

 ## Learning Resources